trailofbits/polyfile/README.md

   --try-all-offsets, -a
-                        Search for a file match at every possible offset; this can be very slow for larger files --debug, -d           Print debug information --quiet, -q           Suppress all log output (overrides --debug) --version, -v         Print PolyFile's version information to STDERR
+                        Search for a file match at every possible offset; this can be very slow for larger files --only-match, -m      Do not attempt to parse known filetypes; only match against file magic
+  --debug, -d           Print debug information --quiet, -q           Suppress all log output (overrides --debug) --version, -v         Print PolyFile's version information to STDERR